jnaik2/1380/non-distribution/README.md

  12. t/ts/s_test_combine.sh: This more extensively tests combine.js on a custom corpus

 *Performance*: The throughput of various subsystems is described in the `"throughput"` portion of package.json.
 The characteristics of my development machines are summarized in the `"dev"` portion of package.json.
+The throughput represents the average time, in milliseconds, for a crawl, index, and query operation respectively to complete.
+I performed a test using 50 links/queries, and then calculated the average time for each operation to complete.
+It took much longer on the cloud to complete.

 ## Wild Guess